 - Up to $500 in fines

-At Monroe & King, P.A., we know what you’re up against when charged with a sex crime.
+At First Coast Criminal Defense, our Jacksonville sex crimes lawyers know what you’re up against when charged with a sex crime in Florida.
 That is why we pursue every option to seek an optimal result.

 What Is Florida’s Sex Offender Registration Law?